Classical and quantum chaos in bean- and peanut-shaped billiards: Models

 Here also, we are considering two sets of parameter values that leads two different shapes of the billiard as follows:

-Here, the oval\footnote{It is an ellipse with eccentricity $= 0.14072$.
-Here, in the context of Cassini ovals, we are colloquially referring to this mildly elliptic boundary as an oval.} billiard has an entirely concave boundary, while the peanut-shaped billiard has both concave and convex boundaries.
+Here, the elliptical billiard, with eccentricity $ 0.14072$, has an entirely concave boundary, while the peanut-shaped billiard has both concave and convex boundaries.

-The history of Cassini curves dates back to ancient Greek times.
-However, in scientific history, the French astronomer Giovan Domenico Cassini studied it in $ 1680 $ to examine its relation to the motion of the Earth and the Sun\cite{abbena2017modern, lawrence1972catalog, yates1947handbook, lockwood1967book, needham2023visual}.
-Cassini theorised the Sun orbited the Earth, tracing one of these ovals with the Earth at one of the focal points.
-However, Cassini curves were not suitable for describing planetary motion.
-In $ 1694 $, J. Bernoulli rediscovered them and named them lemniscate in in \textit{Acta Eruditorum}\cite{Popescu-Pampu2016}.
-This rediscovery was important for understanding elliptic integrals and functions.
-A Cassini oval is an extension of Bernoulli's lemniscate and the ellipse.

-Cassini ovals are versatile, finding use in various fields like analytical geometry, nuclear physics, diverse industrial applications, and military systems: various radar and sonar systems use their geometrical properties\cite{sym16030334, skolnik2002introduction, willis2005bistatic}.
-The blood cells have kitting a biconcave shape similar to Cassini ovals.

-The geometrical properties of Cassini ovals are presented in Table (\ref{table1}).
-The shape of these curves depends on $ b/a $.
-When $ a<b $, the curve has a single loop and resembles an oval or a peanut shape.
-When $ a=b $, the curve becomes a lemniscate.
-When $ a>b $, the curve has two disconnected loops.
-Cassini ovals are anallagmatic curves, meaning they are invariant under inversion.

-Cassini's ovals are the cross-sections of a circular torus (of radius $ a $) cut by a plane parallel to its axis.
-Let $r$ represent the distance of the plane from the centre of the torus hole and observe the intersection of this plane with the torus as $r$ changes.
-The resulting cross-sectional curves are Cassini ovals, with a lemniscate occurring at $ r=\frac{a}{2} $.
-Cassini ovals, as a result, are toric sections.
-Around $150$ BC, the Greek mathematician Perseus studied the sections of a torus, which are now known as the spiric sections of Perseus \cite{brieskorn2012plane, wells1991penguin, needham2023visual}.
+The geometrical properties of Cassini ovals are presented in \cref{table1}.
+The shape of these curves depends on $ \frac{b_{2}}{a_{2}}$.
+Different shapes of Cassini's ovals can also be found from the cross-sections of a circular torus cut by a plane parallel to its axis, which are now known as the ``spiric sections of Perseus''\cite{brieskorn2012plane, wells1991penguin, needham2023visual}.
 The details of these curves are beyond the scope of this work.
-Therefore, we shall limit ourselves to a rough picture of their forms\cite{moroni2017toric} as shown in Fig. (\ref{fig3b}).
+Therefore, we shall limit ourselves to a rough picture of their forms\cite{moroni2017toricsectionssimpleintroduction} as shown in \cref{fig3}(b).

 Having defined the geometry of the bean and peanut billiards, we now turn to their classical dynamics.